NASA GSFC global VLBI quarterly solutions

 of baseline lengths between radio telescopes adjusted using least

-squares in analysis of VLBI group delays derived during processing
+squares in analysis of VLBI group delays derived during analysis of

 with respect to a group of rotations and translations, and therefore,